nus-cs2103-AY2324S1/ip/docs/README.md

-# DEVYBOT User Guide
+# DevyBot User Guide

-DEVYBOT is a powerful task-tracking chatbot designed to help you manage your tasks efficiently.
+DevyBot is a powerful task-tracking chatbot designed to help you manage your tasks efficiently.
 This user guide outlines the various features and how to use them effectively.

 ## Features